Remembering a World War II Death Trap — and a Miraculous Rescue

-Sister Maria del Rey Danforth, a Maryknoller originally from Pittsburgh, ducked under her bed as most others did the minute gunfire commenced.
+Sister Maria del Rey Danforth, a Maryknoller originally from Pittsburgh, ducked under her bed, as many others did, the minute gunfire commenced.

-“In the middle of it, the swinging doors on the front of the barracks swung open and there was a huge American,” she wrote, quoted in Flanagan’s book.
+“In the middle of it, the swinging doors on the front of the barracks swung open, and there was a huge American,” she wrote, as quoted in Flanagan’s book.
 “The expression on his face when he saw the place full of nuns!
-‘Won’t my mother be proud when I tell her that I rescued the sisters,’ To which the sisters shouted back, “Welcome!”
+‘Won’t my mother be proud when I tell her that I rescued the sisters,’ to which the sisters shouted back, ‘Welcome!’”

 Fulton continued, “The people were so confused as to what to do.
 And a few of them were just adamant.
-It was amazing, they just simply did not want to leave their stuff there.
-So finally we had to set fire to the camp, we torched it.
+It was amazing — they just simply did not want to leave their stuff there.
+So finally we had to set fire to the camp; we torched it.
 That encouraged them.
 But those were a distinct minority.
-The great majority were oh blissfully happy to go.”
+The great majority were blissfully happy to go.”

 One small baby was carried out to the beach by a hulking soldier, a former football player, teased by his buddies along the way.

 Maryknoll’s founder, Mother Mary Joseph, worried all during those war years for the safety of her sisters.
-Amazingly all the sisters did return.
-“The U.S.A. looks grand,” Sister Beata Mackie wrote to her father upon her arrival stateside.
+Amazingly, all of the sisters did return.
+“The USA looks grand,” Sister Beata Mackie wrote to her father upon her arrival stateside.

 Sister Mary Beata was sent back to the States in the first wave of those who needed medical care.
-Always self-effacing, she didn’t let on to her family that she was one of a handful who needed to stay longer at the motherhouse in Ossining, N.Y., in order to recuperate lest they shock their parents by their wan appearance.
+Always self-effacing, she didn’t let on to her family that she was one of a handful who needed to stay longer at the motherhouse in Ossining, New York, in order to recuperate, lest they shock their parents by their wan appearances.